lia0wang/Secretary-Password-Manager/README.md

 - [ ] A web app password manager that can be used on any device

-  - Implemented by the deployment on a server
+  - [ ] Make a deployment on a server

-- [ ] People are able to interact with it through the ui
+- [x] People are able to interact with it through the UI

-  - Implemented in frontend
+  - [x] Implement front-end

-- [ ] The password manager should be secure
+- [x] The password manager should be secure

-  - Implemented in the backend
-  - Improved the algorithm and methods for the password security
+  - [x] Use **RSA** algorithm and methods for the password security in the backend

-- [ ] The web app should has following functions:
+- [x] The web app should has following functions:

   - [x] **Login**
     - [x] Return msg when username or password is incorrect